isc-projects/bind9/doc/arm/reference.rst

     The daemon replies with a four-byte value in network byte order, containing either 0 or 1; 0 indicates that the specified update is not permitted, and 1 indicates that it is.

+       .. warning:: The external daemon must not delay communication.
+This policy is evaluated synchronously; any wait period negatively affects :iscman:`named` performance.

 .. _multiple_views:

 Multiple Views